BaowenZ/Two-Hand-Shape-Pose/README.md

 ```
 python test.py --test_folder test_data --model_path model/model.pts
 ```
 Our model predicts hand meshes from images in `test_data/`.
-The estimated meshes is saved as obj files in `test_data/`.
+The estimated meshes are saved as obj files in `test_data/`.
+Samples in `test_data/` are from [InterHand2.6M](https://mks0601.github.io/InterHand2.6M/).
+We thank for their excellent works.